LinuxAtDuke/Intro-to-MySQL/README.md

 	_mysql>>_ SELECT Host, User, plugin, authentication_string from mysql.user where User='root';

-		[take note of what changed in the output here as opposed to before]
+		[take note of how this output looks different than it did before]

 	_mysql>>_ SELECT Host, User, plugin, authentication_string from mysql.user;